-Bancor’s mission is to promote blockchain technologies to encourage expansion of the monetary system and drive adoption of the Bancor Protocol.
-The Bancor Protocol solves the problem that a currency must be widely circulated with a large market capitalization to have liquidity; traditionally, only nation states have had the resources and influence to launch and drive adoption of currencies.
+Bancor’s mission is to encourage expansion of the monetary system by driving adoption of the Bancor Protocol.
+The Bancor Protocol solves the problem that a currency must be widely circulated with a large market capitalization to have liquidity.
+Traditionally, only nation states have had the resources and influence to launch and drive adoption of currencies – but communities are often where tools and collaboration are needed most.

-Blockchain technology lowers the barriers to entry of what is require to create and issue a currency.
-The Bancor Protocol gives people and communities an easy, free way to create currencies that are instantly liquid – and therefore instantaneously connected to the larger global economy.
+Blockchain technology lowers barriers to entry required to create and issue a currency.
+The Bancor Protocol gives people and communities an easy, free way to create currencies that are instantly liquid – and therefore inherently connected to the larger global economy – allowing a long-tail of unique currencies to thrive.

 PHOTO: NATALiyA JIDOVANU, CC Bloomberg, permission request in process